swimmingly/swimmingly.github.io/_pages/other/individualism.md

 One who delegates his power throws away what he most needs to live.
 It is a contemptible act, rendering him subhuman.
 Politicians start treating him accordingly.
 In the deepest sense, delegation broadcasts a death wish, a command that, by its persistence, obliges politicians to obey.

 This is the dark heart of a centralized state.
 It is a mass suicide ritual in slow motion.
 Look at officials' clothing: intimidating uniforms, black robes, stiff suits.
-They are always at an arrest, execution, and funeral.
+They are always at a capture, execution, and funeral.

 All the natural human qualities democracy condemns as civic sins are the virtues of a free state: apathy, inertia, selfishness, disregard for the "public good" (an altruist-collectivist fantasy).

 Data mining and individualized micro-targeting of political ads (see the film, "Brexit: The Uncivil War") are _made_ for individualism and a distributed state.
 Everyone gripes about state controls somehow.
 The party rubs that nerve raw.
-An exodus is coming, a permanent, general strike from central government, just as in the Velvet Revolution in Czech Republic, _Atlas Shrugged_, and in "La Belle Verte" (particularly in the history the young men share at 1:07:30).
+An exodus is coming, a permanent, general strike from central government, just as in the Velvet Revolution in Czech Republic, _Atlas Shrugged_, and in "La Belle Verte" (particularly in the history the heroine's sons share at 1:07:30).

-Individualism will win a first challenge.
+Individualism can win a first challenge.
 But without proper preparation (several individuals restored to sufficient power) the collectivists' second challenge could recapture people more deeply than before with new levels of brutality and fearsomeness.

 ### current powers